Wedding Dress Shopping 101 – Find the Gown

 As you begin the wedding planning process, shopping for a gown can be one of the most memorable experiences.
 But sometimes, unnecessary pressure can get in the way of truly enjoying the journey, just like many other aspects that come with planning an important celebration.
-To help alleviate worry, I’m sharing some insights for those brides who may be in the early stage of this process, to help you feel more confident finding your wedding gown.
+To help alleviate worry, I’m sharing some insights for those brides who may be in the early stage of this process, to help you feel more confident in finding your wedding dress.

 Your Date – Before making any appointments, have a date set or a general time frame to ensure your gown will be ready before the big day.
-Some gowns will take up to 6 months to produce and deliver, depending on the designer and any customizations.
-Independent designers and handmade gowns can often have a longer lead time than mass produced designs from large name brands.
+Some gowns will take up to 6 months to produce and deliver, depending on the designer and any customization.
+Independent designers and handmade gowns can often have a longer lead time than mass-produced designs from large name brands.
 Also, keep seasonality in mind when considering various fabrics.
 Satin can be very heavy and I wouldn’t advise it for a summer wedding, but it’s wonderful for a late fall and winter wedding.
-Summer weddings usually lend themselves to chiffon, tulle or organza which are light and flowy fabrics.
+Summer weddings usually lend themselves to chiffon, tulle, or organza which are light and flowy fabrics.
 Lace and silk are wonderful fabrics all year round.

-Your Venue – Being able to visualize your venue while shopping for your wedding gown will help you understand how your dress can really shine in that environment.
+Your Venue – Being able to visualize your venue while shopping for your wedding gown will help you understand how your dress can shine in that environment.
 For example, if it’s a ceremony on the beach and reception in a gorgeous estate on the water, a bride may want a light and airy gown that feels romantic and sexy.
-If it’s a garden wedding in a regal like mansion then she may perhaps want more of a ball gown of tulle or silk for a more elevated look.
+If it’s a garden wedding in a regal-like mansion then she may perhaps want more of a ball gown of tulle or silk for a more elevated look.

 Before heading to your appointment, research different designers, silhouettes, and overall vibe of different styles of dresses.
 Send photos or a Pinterest board to your bridal stylist ahead of time to make your appointment more efficient.
 Understand that bridal salon’s unique designer offerings ahead of time to enhance your experience and help you feel even more knowledgeable about what you can expect.